AutomataLab/JPStream/README.md

 ## Getting Started
 ### JSONPath
 JSONPath is the basic query language of JSON data.
-It always refer to substructures of JSON data in the same way as XPath queries are used in combination with an XML document.
-The root object is always referred as `$`, since it is always anonymous.
+It refers to substructures of JSON data in the same way as XPath queries used in XML document.
 For more details, please refer [Stefan Goessner JsonPath implementation](https://goessner.net/articles/JsonPath/index.html#e2).

 #### Supported Operators
 | Operator                  |   Description     |